 Once attached to your windshield, the transponder transmits a radio signal to sensors mounted on the SunPass toll lanes themselves.
 Instantly, the transponder relays the proper toll amount and deducts it from your prepaid account.

-The transponder and SunPass Mini will only work when affixed to glass windshields.
-Neither are designed for use on motorcycles.
+The portable and SunPass Mini will only work when affixed to glass windshields.
+Only the portable will work on a motorcycle.

-When your SunPass drops below the "low balance" threshold or less, your SunPass transponder will emit a high-low-high-low tone.
-If you have a credit card on file, the SunPass Service Center automatically replenishes your account with a pre-set amount determined by you at the time of enrollment.
-Account holders can also go online to replenish the balance on their SunPass or visit an authorized merchant near you to replenish your account with cash (a $1.50 service fee applies to cash transactions).
+If you do not feel comfortable leaving a credit card on file, account holders can also go online to replenish the balance on their SunPass or visit an authorized merchant near you to replenish your account with cash (a $1.50 service fee applies to cash transactions).

 What to Do if You Don't Have a SunPass

 Most of Florida's highways are collecting tolls by all-electronic technology.
 If you don't have a SunPass and you drive a stretch of highway that has gone to all-electronic tolls, you will be charged through a TOLL-BY-PLATE bill.
 A picture of your license plate will be taken, processed and you will receive a bill in the mail (a $2.50 service fee applies).